U.S. Open (bowling): Tournament history

+There has only been one time in modern-day U.S. Open tournament history that two former U.S. Open champions met in a final.
+In the 2010-11 U.S. Open Championship match, 2001-02 winner Mika Koivuniemi needed a spare and 9 pins in the tenth frame to defeat 2007-08 winner Norm Duke, but missed the 10-pins to the right and Duke would win 225 to 216.
+This would also be the only time two bowlers met in multiple U.S. Open Finals as Duke had defeated Koivuniemi 224 to 216 in the 2007-08 Final.

 The 1987 U.S. Open, sponsored by Seagram Wine Coolers, offered a then-record total purse of $500,000, and was the first PBA tournament to award a $100,000 first prize (won by Del Ballard Jr.).

 Unable to find viable sponsorship, the U.S. Open was canceled for 2014, amid speculation that the tournament may not return at all.
 However, the USBC and BPAA later reached a three-year agreement that brought the tournament back for 2015, 2016 and 2017.
 The USBC and BPAA secured Bowlmor AMF, at the time the largest operator of bowling centers in the world, as the title sponsor for 2015.
 The 2015 tournament took place November 2–8 in Garland, Texas.

 Beginning in 2017 with the U.S. Open held at Flamingo Bowl in Liverpool, New York, the tournament instituted a partial invitational field for the first time.
 Among those invited are top money leaders among PBA members, top performers from a variety of USBC events, members of Team USA and Junior Team USA, winners of the past ten U.S. Opens, the last three winners from each of the PBA's other major championships, and winners of the current year PBA Regional Tour U.S. Open qualifier tournaments.
 The "open" portion of the tournament is actually a pre-tournament qualifier (PTQ) with a maximum of 80 entries.
 Top finishers from the eight-game PTQ then join all those who accepted invitations to round out the starting field of 144 players.
 The 2018 event had 116 invitational entries and only 28 open spots available via the PTQ.
 In 2019, only 91 invitees entered the tournament, so 53 open spots were filled from the PTQ.